 Fedot Shubin – Russian sculptor

-Shubin died on May 24, 1805 in St. Petersburg and was buried at the Smolensk Orthodox cemetery.
-In October 1931 his remains were transferred to the memorial necropolis of the XVIII century – Lazarevskoe cemetery in Alexander Nevsky Monastery.
+The remarkable sculptor died on May 24, 1805 in St. Petersburg and was buried at the Smolensk Orthodox cemetery.